Ignalina/thund/README.md

 # Thund
 Thunda's waters hast'ning fleet, Touch not Valgom! with thy feet.

+# Whats is it ??
+An minimalistic processor ,

+# Why ??
+Whenever you dont need/cant/ install Apache Airflow/

-This project is under heavy prototyping, Its an minimalistic non python based Apache Airflow alike processor
+... under heavy prototyping,

 ### Design goals are robustness/performant/maintainable
 * Conform to  Brokkr's Software critera